 Alright, so since I did a Train Hopping 101 page, I figured I would post a page with useful hitchhiking information.
 I know this can be found elsewhere, but again I am combining multiple sources of links which I have found helpful for my travels on the road and compiling it into one page for your viewing pleasure.
 Seriously though, the main points I will cover in this thread deal more with gear for the road and brief reviews on WHAT GEAR TO BUY and WHAT GEAR TO AVOID…of course if you are dumpster diving at an REI or ground score some free gear and you need it, then take it.
 However, if you found some side jobs, day labor, temporary work and you have some extra bills lying around that you can spend then I will point you in the right direction of what I use for my hitchhiking lifestyle when I am traveling on the road most of the year.
 After four years of on/off travel hitchhiking, tramping, and recently train hopping, I will guide you through what gear to avoid so you do not waste your hard earned cash.

 I will gradually be updating this over the next few months/weeks as I have the spare time to do so.
-For all intensive purposes I will direct you to Hitchhikin’ the USA for the Beginner as much of the information in regards to hitchhiking has already been covered here and I am not going to rewrite it, when there already exists a great guide on the web.
+For all intensive purposes I will direct you to Wild Will’s Guide as much of the information in regards to hitchhiking has already been covered here and I am not going to rewrite it, when there already exists a great guide on the web.
 However, to briefly sum up where to hitchhike I normally hitch from Truck Stops like the Travel Pilot or Flying J’s, on-ramps by the highways I want, off on the shoulder as long as there are not jersey barriers, or I just strap a sign to my pack and start walking down the road and hope for the best.
 It really depends on my mood, if it’s a country setting, etc. For cities, I walk to the outskirts of the city to hitchhike…there is no point in wasting your effort trying to hitch outta a big city when that’s where all the bums have flocked, to every on-ramp and corner…people just lump you all together and won’t give you a ride.

 So let’s get into the mind of a hitchhiker.
 Everyone on the road hitchhikes differently and has a similar, but different mindset in the ways they try to score a ride.
 It all depends on your principals, what you are seeking and what you are out there for, but the way my mind works is I want to keep traveling, moving around, and traveling for travel’s sake, so to speak.
 I hitchhike for adventure, to see new places, meet new people, and experience life around me, which is my mindset.
 A lot of times I combine different methods of hitchhiking to get a ride, but often times I leave it up to the randomness of the world around me and fate, meaning I like to walk, so if someone wants to pick me up then they will, if not, I will keep walking.
 This is not always the case, but that is my mindset, and I will go into more detail about the different methods of hitchhiking later on in the post.
 The most important aspect of hitchhiking is to remain determined, strong and smart.
 Not everyone will help you out with kick downs, rides, and the weather will not always shine down rays of warm sunshine.
 Stay focused.
 If a spot is not working out, keep trying, but do not sacrifice your well being to get a ride in the pouring rain, and if you can walk to find a better pull-off or busier gas station, then put in the miles, hiking is as much a part of hitching as anything else.
 If you do not want to walk, then stick to the bus.
 Hitchhiking is for the broke, free, and budget traveler and with it requires strength, determination and a certain mental capacity for being alone.

-Often times, you will safe hitchhiking, despite much negative stigma towards hitchhiking in America nowadays; it is safer than one might think.
+Often times, you will be safe hitchhiking, despite much negative stigma towards hitchhiking in America nowadays; it is safer than one might think.
 Why is this you ask?
 My conclusion is because generally the people who are picking you up were ex-hitchhikers in the 60’s and 70’s when it was more popular, and most people do not have an alternative vendetta like stealing from people who all ready have little to nothing on them, but dirty clothes, and stinky camping gear.
-But, please note, this is coming from my personal hitchhiking experience as a young, lower middle class, white, male in his late twenties.
+But, please note, this is coming from my personal hitchhiking experience as a young, lower middle class to poor, white, male in his late twenties.
 As much as I hate to say this, gender, sexual identity and race all come into play, but that is just the cruel world we live in, so take that information as you choose to and just use your gut feeling.
 If something feels off about the person who is giving you a lift, there is nothing to say you cannot decline a ride.
 Never get in a vehicle that feels like it may endanger your life and well-being, there will always be another ride down the road.

 When I am hitchhiking my main concern with safety is not whether I stepped into the vehicle of a serial killer, or thief, but what type of driver I am dealing with and whether the car was stolen or not.
 Why does this concern me?
 Well, if the person is driving erratically, not only does this put my life in danger, but it makes me wonder why they picked me up in the first place?
 More often than not you will be fine, but car accidents should be your main concern as you stack on the miles.
 I personally have been in one accident on a motorcycle in Malaysia.
 I was fine, but the driver was too busy waving and showboating to other people around him that he rear ended another van.
 I was lucky.
 But this is the harsh truth.